 https://news.web.baylor.edu/news/story/2016/why-easter-was-never-anything-christian-holiday

-After reading the article, we continue studying why Christians celebrate Easter Sunday.
+After reading the article, we will continue to study why Christians celebrate Easter Sunday.

 A Time for the Gospel

-If these accusations are not true about Easter, is there a problem of laziness because of a lack of research on our part?
-Worse, if a group in our circle of influence believes this and we do not know why they think this is true, are we giving into a type of adult peer pressure?
-A passionate argument of "Easter is pagan" can come from a good motivation, but the person echoing this comment may not have done any research.
+If these accusations are not true about Easter, is there a problem of laziness on our part due to a lack of research?
+Worse, if a group in our circle of influence believes this and we are unaware of why they think it is true, are we succumbing to a form of adult peer pressure?
+A passionate argument that Easter is pagan can stem from good motivation, but the person echoing this claim may not have conducted any research.
 The person does not want to offend God.
 Good idea.
-However, if proper research is done, we will find that the concerns are not valid to actual history.
-Why are people sharing about something they themselves have not researched?
+However, if proper research is done, we will find that the concerns are not valid in actual history.
+Why are people sharing about something they have not researched?

-Another close friend came to Christ just over a year and prayed for his family to come to the knowledge of salvation.
-His youngest sister shared with him that she had no idea Easter was about the Lord Jesus Christ, and she was unchurched.
+Another close friend came to Christ just over a year ago and prayed for his family to go to the knowledge of salvation.
+His youngest sister shared with him that she had no idea Easter was about the Lord Jesus Christ, and she was not a churchgoer.
 My friend used the opportunity to share the Gospel, and she came to Christ!
 Three weeks later, she died of a heart attack!
-Christmas and Easter are a time to focus on Christ and what He did for us on that horrid tree.
+Christmas and Easter are times to focus on Christ and what He did for us on the cross, and share that truth with others who do not know why they are celebrating.
+Others believe Easter is pagan and tell us not to celebrate Easter for another reason: to celebrate the Jewish Passover.

 Should a Christian celebrate Passover (Jewish) or Easter (Christian)?

 Now that we have settled that Easter is not pagan, we can move on to another problem.
-Our faith in Christ has Jewish roots.
+Our faith in Christ has its roots in Jewish tradition.
 The Jewish nation was founded on leaving Egypt as slaves to become a nation around their belief in God.
-To leave Egypt, they performed the Passover meal of the lamb.
+To leave Egypt, they observed the Passover meal, which involved the sacrifice of a lamb.
 But first, those who believed in God were warned that the Destroyer would come and kill the firstborn children throughout the land.
-To prevent the Destroyer from visiting their homes, the Hebrews had to kill, eat and sprinkle the blood of a lamb on their doorposts.
+To prevent the Destroyer from visiting their homes, the Hebrews had to kill, eat, and sprinkle the blood of a lamb on their doorposts.
 Believing in God's word and acting on it caused the Destroyer to "Passover" the house.
-Therefore, up to 1.5-2.5 million, people left Egypt.[2]
+Therefore, between 1.5 and 2.5 million people left Egypt.[2]
 The Jews were to celebrate Passover every year.
 The feast is called “unleavened bread” because the Jews left Egypt quickly without leavening their bread.
-Our Lord Jesus Christ was crucified on the Passover without sin (because He is God) and was designated the Passover lamb.
+Our Lord Jesus Christ was crucified on the Passover without sin, because He is God, and was designated as the Passover Lamb.
 Exodus 12.

 Yet, for some reason, Christians celebrate Easter versus Passover.
 Why should that be?
 Simply because of calendars, the resurrection, and unleavened bread.

 Judaism celebrates Passover because they do not accept the Lord Jesus Christ as their Messiah.
-Some Jewish people that believe in Jesus Christ as their Messiah will still honor the Passover.
+Some Jewish people who believe in Jesus Christ as their Messiah will still honor the Passover.
 "Remember, Ric, that Passover is not the end of the story," said Dr. Daniel Goepfrich.
 He paused and continued, "The resurrection is the end of the story, which is why we celebrate the resurrection." (paraphrase)

 Let’s Review

 Christians believe that the feast of unleavened bread, which removes sin in our lives because we exchange His righteousness for our sinfulness, was fulfilled in the death, burial, and resurrection of the Lord Jesus Christ, Who made atonement with His sinless blood for all mankind.
 Jesus is the Passover lamb.
 In Contrast, the Passover focuses on the Exodus of Egypt (a type and shadow of what the Lord Jesus Christ would fulfill), which now finds fulfillment in Christ's resurrection.
 Heb 7:26-8:5.[3]
-Christians focus on Easter Sunday because they recognize Christ as the Messiah and Christ’s resurrection is on Sunday, the first day of the week.
+Christians focus on Easter Sunday because they recognize Christ as the Messiah, and Christ’s resurrection is on Sunday, the first day of the week.
 Mark 16:9

 Enjoy your holiday.
 People are open this season to know what Easter is about, so share the Good News!
 Christ has risen!
+And learn about all the Jewish festivals with BSC and Loveisrael.org.

 [1] Owen Jarus 01 February 2014, “Ishtar Gate: Grand Entrance to Babylon,” livescience.com, September 22, 2022, https://www.livescience.com/43036-ishtar-gate.html#:~:text=The%20Ishtar%20Gate%2C%20named%20after.